-- No single trigger accelerated vesting upon change in control.
-The 2019 Plan does not provide for automatic vesting of awards upon a change in control. - Awards subject to forfeiture/clawback.
+- No single trigger acceleration.
+Generally, there is no single-trigger acceleration of vesting upon change in control.
+The 2019 Plan does not provide for automatic vesting of awards upon a change in control; although certain performance-based stock option grants made to our Chief Executive Officer in 2020 were eligible to vest on a single trigger basis. - Awards subject to forfeiture/clawback.
 Awards granted under the 2019 Plan will be subject to recoupment in accordance with any clawback policy that we are required to adopt pursuant to the listing standards of any national securities exchange or association on which our securities are listed or as is otherwise required by the Dodd-Frank Wall Street Reform and Consumer Protection Act or other applicable law.
-In addition, we may impose other clawback, recovery or recoupment provisions in an award agreement, including a reacquisition right in respect of previously acquired shares or other cash or property upon the occurrence of cause. - No liberal change in control definition.
+In addition, we may impose other clawback, recovery or recoupment provisions in an award agreement, including a reacquisition right in respect of previously acquired shares or other cash or property upon the occurrence of cause.

+- No liberal change in control definition.
 The change in control definition in the 2019 Plan is not a "liberal" definition.
 A change in control transaction must actually occur in order for the change in control provisions in the 2019 Plan to be triggered. - No discounted stock options or stock appreciation rights.
 All stock options and stock appreciation rights granted under the 2019 Plan must have an exercise or strike price equal to or greater than the fair market value of our common stock on the date the stock option or stock appreciation right is granted. - Administration by our board of directors or independent committee.
 The 2019 Plan will be administered by our board of directors, which may in turn delegate authority to administer the 2019 Plan to a committee with the members of such committee being "non-employee directors" within the meaning of Rule 16b-3 under the Exchange Act and "independent" within the meaning of the Nasdaq listing standards. - Material amendments require stockholder approval.
 Consistent with Nasdaq rules, the 2019 Plan requires stockholder approval of any material revisions to the 2019 Plan.
-In addition, certain other amendments to the 2019 Plan require stockholder approval. - Limit on non-employee director awards and other awards.
+In addition, certain other amendments to the 2019 Plan require stockholder approval. - Repricing.
+Pursuant to an amendment approved by our board of directors on April 28, 2021, the 2019 Plan does not permit the "repricing" of stock options, stock appreciation rights or other stock awards without stockholder approval. - Limit on non-employee director awards and other awards.
 The maximum number of shares subject to stock awards granted during any calendar year to any of our non-employee directors, taken together with any cash fees paid by the Company to such non-employee director during such calendar year, may not exceed \$600,000 in total value, or \$750,000 in total value with respect to the calendar year in which the individual is first appointed or elected to our board of directors (calculating the value of any such stock awards based on the grant date fair value of the stock awards for financial reporting purposes).